A Thousand Stars

 "A Thousand Stars" is a song written by Eugene Pearson and performed by Kathy Young and the Innocents.

 The song was produced and arranged by James Lee, and was featured on her 1961 album The Sound of Kathy Young.

 Background

 Sandy Nelson played drums on the record.

 Chart performance

-"A Thousand Stars" reached #3 on the Billboard Hot 100 and #6 on the R&B chart in 1960.
+"A Thousand Stars" reached number 3 on the Billboard Hot 100 and number 6 on the R&B chart in 1960.